coderefinery/reproducible-research/_episodes/03-sharing.md

   - "Discuss the pros and cons of open science"
   - "Learn how to mint a DOI for your project"
 keypoints:
-  - "Consider sharing other research outputs than articles"
+  - "Consider sharing other research outputs than articles."

 ---